TABLETOP EXERCISE

 OUR APPROACH

-Before testing your incident response with technical and/or executive staff, RedLegg's expert facilitator will begin the process with a Kick-off Call.
+Before testing your Incident Response Plan with technical and/or executive staff, RedLegg's expert facilitator will begin the process with a kick-off call.
 We will get to know you, your staff, your technologies, and your operations.

-Our expert facilitator will then meet with you on-site to conduct the Tabletop Exercise.
-The facilitator has compiled research and notes to observe response in a particular area of concern, that may be vulnerable to attackers.
-During the four-hour session with your staff, our facilitator will present a simulation, custom-tailored scenario and prompts, in order to observe your team's communication and IR Plan in play.
+Our expert facilitator will then meet with you to conduct the Tabletop Exercise.
+The facilitator will then compile research and notes to guide your response team through the events of a customized attack scenario.
+During the four-hour session with your staff, our facilitator will present a simulated, custom-tailored scenario, with prompts, in order to observe your team’s communication and ability to execute the IR Plan during a major security incident.

 We typically offer two exercise tracks: one for technical staff and one for technical staff with executive leadership.
 We see best results when a business first tests their technical staff, then tests technical and executive teams together.

-Another general rule of thumb is to conduct a Tabletop Exercise more than once to ensure your team's response adapts to changing environments: technologies, staff, regulatory, and industry landscape.
+Another general rule of thumb is to regularly conduct tabletop exercise at least annually to ensure your team's response adapts to changing environments, technologies, staff, regulatory, and industry landscapes.

 TO BEGIN PLANNING